-- Children/Young People must not be left under the supervision of unauthorised persons such as accommodation staff, or peers; - sleeping arrangements must not compromise the safety of Children/Young People, including: - an Adult must not sleep alone in the same room as Children/Young People unless they are the parent or have parental responsibility for those Children/Young People; and - Children/Young People must not share a bed with an Adult or another Child/Young (B) Person - Children/Young People must have the right to contact their parents, or an Approved Person, if vi. they feel unsafe, uncomfortable, or distressed during the stay. - Parents/carers must be permitted to contact their Child/Young Person if required.
+- i.
+Children/Young People must be provided with privacy when bathing, toileting, and dressing; - ii. appropriate dress standards must be observed when Children/Young People are present such as no exposure to nudity; - Children/Young People must not be exposed to pornographic material, for example, through movies, television, the internet, or magazines; - iv.
+Children/Young People must not be left under the supervision of unauthorised persons such as accommodation staff, or peers; - v. sleeping arrangements must not compromise the safety of Children/Young People, including: - (A) an Adult must not sleep alone in the same room as Children/Young People unless they are the parent or have parental responsibility for those Children/Young People; and - (B) Children/Young People must not share a bed with an Adult or another Child/Young Person - vi.
+Children/Young People must have the right to contact their parents, or an Approved Person, if they feel unsafe, uncomfortable, or distressed during the stay. - vii.
+Parents/carers must be permitted to contact their Child/Young Person if required.